Next Application Deadline: Friday, January 24, 2014 at 11:59PM Pacific Time. To apply for an AERA Research Grant, please click here.

 Selection bias is a recurring issue during the review process and should be addressed in the proposal.

 All proposals must include the analysis of data from at least one of the large-scale, national or international data sets supported by NCES, NSF, or other federal agencies such as the U.S. Department of Labor, the U.S. Census Bureau, or the National Institutes of Health.
 Additional large-scale data sets may be used in conjunction with the obligatory federal data set.
 If international data sets are used, the study must include U.S. education.
+The data set(s) of interest must be available for analysis at the time of application (public- or restricted-use files are permissible).

 Applicants should choose research topics that can be supported by the samples and variables contained in the proposed data set(s).
 Applicants should also be familiar with the specific data set’s User Guides and/or Manuals (e.g., use of design weights and design effects).